rocketbuzz/Modules/Module_03/Readme.md

 ##Election-Audit Summary:

-- This code is written in generalized way andcan be used for any election
+- This code is written in generalized way and can be used for any election.